 Mike hesitantly agreed after taking a few minutes to sort through a small pile of bottles.
 “I wonder if we’ll ever solve the mystery of this place,” he asked as he turned one around in his hand.
 “Something bugs me about it.
 It just ain’t right.
 We’ve been here for over an hour and I have more questions now than I did before.”
 He placed the bottle back in the pile, covered it with leaves, and rushed to join his two companions.

-“Sometimes a discovery raises more questions than it answers,” Greg said.
+“Sometimes a discovery raises more questions then it answers,” Greg said.
 “It’s hard to sort fact from fiction when all you have are a few decaying leftovers and some legends.
 If you want to find the truth, sometimes you gotta get a little wet and dirty.”

 The drops of rain came heavier and faster, and the three friends raced down the trail to their car.
 As he ran, Mike glanced at the large field to his right and wondered what kinds of secrets the golden-yellow grass hid.
 His thoughts lingered on the group’s discoveries that day.
 He knew one day the Fallen would uncover the truth.